statds/practicing-git-seanmurph21/.github/learningGit.md

+I added this sentence to the file in GitHub.

 I added this sentence to the beginning of the file

 Using Git
 Familiarize yourself with Git by visiting the official Git project site and reading the ProGit book.
 You can also review the Git command list.